Rule Change: Completed

 On 6 December 2018 the AEMC made a more preferable final rule requiring retailers to provide small customers with new or replacement electricity meters within set timeframes, or face penalties.

-The key features of the draft rule, which is a more preferable draft rule, are:
+The key features of the more preferable final rule are:

-- The retailer will be required to provide a metering installation for a more complex meter exchange on a date agreed with the small customer and the distribution network service provider (DNSP).
-If no date is agreed, then the retailer must install the meter within a maximum timeframe of 15 business days.
-The DNSP must coordinate the connection alteration in order to allow the retailer to meet its timeframe obligations.
+- For complex meter exchanges where connection alteration is required, retailers must provide a complex meter exchange by a date agreed with the small customer, and the distribution network service provider (DNSP) where the DNSP is providing the connection alteration.
+If no timing can be agreed, then the retailer will need to install the meter within 15 business days.
+Where the DNSP is providing the connection alteration, it must coordinate with the retailer to allow the retailer to meet its timeframe obligations.

-- obligations on the retailer to inform small customers of the meter installation timeframes for customer-initiated works
+- Retailers must inform small customers of the new timeframe requirements for customer-initiated meter installations.

-The Commission received two rule change requests to address the adverse impacts on consumers as a result of metering installation delays:
+The AEMC received two rule change requests to address the adverse impacts on consumers as a result of metering installation delays: